 Alper has worked for over a decade in the children’s media industry.
 As an undergraduate at Northwestern, she was Lab Assistant Manager in the NSF-funded Children’s Digital Media Center/Digital-Kids Lab and interned in the Education & Research Department at Sesame Workshop in New York.
 Post graduation, she worked in Los Angeles as a Research Manager for Nick Jr., conducting formative research for the Emmy-nominated educational preschool television series Ni Hao, Kai-lan and The Fresh Beat Band.

 Alper is the author of Digital Youth with Disabilities (MIT Press, 2014) and Giving Voice: Mobile Communication, Disability, and Inequality (MIT Press, 2017).
-Her work has been published in New Media & Society, International Journal of Communication, IEEE Annals of the History of Computing, and Journal of Early Childhood Literacy, among other journals.
-Her research has been featured in The Guardian, The Atlantic, and Wired, among other venues.
+Her research has been published in New Media & Society, International Journal of Communication, and IEEE Annals of the History of Computing, among other journals.
+She has been awarded four Top Paper awards by the International Communication Association for her sole-authored work across multiple ICA divisions.
+Her research and popular writing has also been featured in a range of venues, including The Guardian, The Atlantic, Motherboard, and Wired.

 Meryl Alper can be reached via email at email@example.com, and on Twitter @merylalper.